t-morgan/mlops-mvp/README.md

 ### Step 2: Set Up Python Virtual Environment

 Our services (Airflow and FastAPI) have conflicting dependencies.
 It is impossible to create a single local environment for all of them.
-The recommended approach is to set up your local `venv` to match the **FastAPI server** for rapid API development.
+The recommended approach is to set up your local `venv` to match the **FastAPI server** and testing for rapid API development.
 Airflow will be managed entirely by Docker.

 ```bash
 # Create the virtual environment